saurabh-172/portfolio-projects/email-sender/README.md

-# Making an email sender using python inbuild module email and smtplib.
+# An email sender using python inbuild module email and smtplib.